studio1902/statamic-peak/README.md

 ## Responsive images
 <span id="responsive-images"></span>

 Peak comes with Spaties Responsive Images package for Statamic.
-This package will generate multiple sizes for your assets and will provide browser with instructions on which versions to use depending on the screen size and the way the image is rendered.
+This package will generate multiple sizes for your assets and will provide the browser with instructions on which versions to use depending on the screen size and the way the image is rendered.
 Adding responsive images to your site *couldn't* be easier.
 Check out their [documentation](https://github.com/spatie/statamic-responsive-images).

 ## Globals
 <span id="globals"></span>

-Peak currently comes with two global sets you often need.
-One to edit content on error pages like the 404 page and one to add social media accounts to your website.
+Peak currently comes with two global sets you often need, one to edit content on error pages like the 404 page and one to add social media accounts to your website.
 There's already a basic 404 template in place (`resources/views/errors/404.antlers.html`) to display those messages.

 ## Statamic login screen
 <span id="statamic-login-screen"></span>

-The Rad Mode on the login screen is disabled by default to give the login screen a more professional look.
+The *Rad Mode&trade;* on the login screen is disabled by default to give the login screen a more professional look.
 If you want to re-enable Rad Mode, delete `resources/views/vendor/statamic/auth/login.blade.php`.

 If you want to use another logo on the login screen.
 For example the current sites logo, uncomment the code in `/public/vendor/app/css/cp.css` and point to an image file of choice.